 Not to be confused with Fed to Pigs

 open/close all folders

-Subverted in Transmetropolitan.
-In a future where eating cloned human meatnote Along with French-speakers and New Zealanders is perfectly legal, fast food chains like Long Pig proudly advertise their practice of serving people to people.
+- Subverted in Transmetropolitan.
+In a future where eating cloned human meatnote is perfectly legal, fast food chains like Long Pig proudly advertise their practice of serving people to people.

-In "Mess Call," in Tales from the Crypt #41 a German butcher kept a shop which - despite rationing - was always curiously well-supplied with meat...
+- In "Mess Call" in Tales from the Crypt #41 a German butcher keeps a shop which - despite rationing - is always curiously well-supplied with meat...